 But there is another overlooked factor: they consume large quantities of green tea, and one of the main ingredients in green tea is L-Theanine.

 L-Theanine is an amino acid that is present in the tea plant and some mushrooms.

 The “L” is a scientific notation of its structure.

 Its makeup is related to L-Tryptophan, which is another amino acid that is a precursor to the neurotransmitter serotonin.

 Serotonin is a chemical manufactured by the body that controls mood balance and is sometimes referred to as the “feel good” hormone.

-When the serotonin in your brain is at a perfect level, you are creative, relaxed, focused, and have great impulse control, which is typical of the perfect Zen state of mind.
+When the serotonin in your brain is at a perfect level, you are creative, relaxed, focused, and have excellent impulse control, which is typical of the ideal Zen state of mind.